 For this crustacean, the only edible part is the tail.
 Because the spines make handling difficult and since rock lobsters don’t have claws, they are usually sold as frozen tails only.

 You can cook rock lobster similarly to Atlantic lobster, such as by grilling or steaming.
 But in most cases, you’re going to want something more flavorful to really bring the seafood to life.

 If you grill or steam spiny lobster meat, try adding an herb or spicy sauce such as compound butter or a spicy salsa to infuse the dish with more flavor.
 Also keep in mind that this is a firmer meat so be careful of pounding it with high heat and over cooking it.
 It will go from done to rubber quickly.

 In China, spiny lobsters are often stir-fried with a sweet and savory soy and ginger sauce to compensate for the more muted flavor of the meat.
 If the overall dish is your goal and not the standout sweet and succulent flavor of naturally buttery Maine lobster, then rock lobster may be a good choice.

 These true lobsters are the most sought-after crustaceans on the market for a reason:

-- Atlantic lobsters also have a naturally sweeter flavor that needs little to no seasoning to shine on the plate
+- Atlantic lobsters also have a naturally sweeter flavor that needs little to no seasoning to shine on the plate.

 - They’re easier to cook and handle, thanks to the smooth, spike-free body and less firm tail meat.

-- Their texture is succulent and meaty, never dry
+- Their texture is succulent and meaty, never dry or grainy.

 The Easiest Way to Get Your Hands on Maine Lobster